Search

 Research has yet to provide a definitive answer to the causes of clubfoot.
 It seems to be a combination of environmental and genetic factors, though many children with clubfoot are born to parents who do not have the condition.

-We know that it is more likely to occur in boys than girls.
+We know that it is more likely to occur in boys than in girls.
 Twice as many boys are born with clubfoot than girls, another predictive factor is whether the siblings have clubfoot: if a boy has clubfoot, there is a 2.5% chance that their sibling will be born with it.
 If a girl has clubfoot, those odds rise to 6.5%.

 If there are any lingering concerns, a paediatric podiatrist can walk you through how to manage your child’s condition and prevent a relapse.
 If you are concerned about clubfoot in your child, make your appointment with The Foot Practice today to speak with our paediatric podiatrist.